coq/coq/doc/sphinx/language/core/basic.rst

   into an OCaml integer (63-bit integers on most architectures).
   :n:`@bigint` and :n:`@bignat` have no range limitation.

+  The :ref:`standard library <thecoqlibrary>` provides some :ref:`interpretations <notation-scopes>` for :n:`@number`.
+The :cmd:`Number Notation` mechanism offers the user a way to define custom parsers and printers for :n:`@number`.

 Strings
   Strings begin and end with ``"`` (double quote).
 Use ``""`` to represent a double quote character within a string.
 In the grammar, strings are identified with :production:`string`.

+  The :cmd:`String Notation` mechanism offers the user a way to define custom parsers and printers for :token:`string`.

 Keywords
   The following character sequences are keywords defined in the main Coq grammar